-A Pavement Management Program (PMP) is a tool that assists the County in making costeffective decisions related to the maintenance and rehabilitation of roadway pavements.
+A Pavement Management Program (PMP) is a tool that assists the County in making cost-effective decisions related to the maintenance and rehabilitation of roadway pavements.
 It provides an objective decision-making process or system for rating pavement condition, establishing a consistent maintenance and repair schedule, and evaluating the effectiveness of maintenance treatment strategies.
 A PMP is also an optimization tool that facilitates the prioritization of current and future needs to make the best use of available funds.
 The goal of a pavement management program is to strategize cost effective treatments to pavement sections that will deliver the best performance for the funds allocated.
-Simply put, a pavement management program saves public funds.
+Simply put, a pavement management program provides the most cost-effective approach to optimize available funds for maintaining and rehabilitating public roadways.